DevFidelis/DevFidelis/README.md

 ## ![👨‍💻](https://github.com/DevFidelis/DevFidelis/blob/main/about.gif) About Me

-- 💼 Currently, I am a Computer Science (Major - Software Engineering) student at the University of Zambia (UNZA).
-I am also working part-time as a blogger and freelancer at TinnovAce, a tech start-up I founded.
+- 💼 Currently, I am a Computer Science (Major - Software Engineering) student at the University of Zambia (UNZA), where I'm dedicated to honing my skills and knowledge in the realm of software development.
+In addition to my academic pursuits, I wear multiple hats in the tech world.
+I'm a part-time blogger at both Afrofire Limited and City News Centre, where I have the privilege of sharing my insights and experiences with a wider audience.
+Furthermore, I proudly serve as the software engineer and CEO at TinnovAce, a tech startup that I founded, where we're committed to pushing the boundaries of innovation.

-- 🌱 I am continuously learning and growing in the field of software development.
-- 🔭 I am also exploring various programming languages, frameworks, and technologies.
-- ❤️ I am enthusiastic about open source and contributing to meaningful projects.
+- 🔭 I am a lifelong learner, constantly exploring a myriad of programming languages, frameworks, and cutting-edge technologies.
+My enthusiasm for open source projects knows no bounds, and I actively engage in contributing to meaningful initiatives that foster collaborative development within the community.

-- 📚 I am committed to sharing knowledge and helping others in their coding journey.
+- ❤️ My passion for knowledge extends to mentoring and assisting others on their coding journey.
+I believe in the power of sharing insights and fostering a community of growth.

 ## 🚀 Skills and Expertise